Almost every family has a military connection. Here's how to find yours.

 In the cases of civil wars and often even revolutionary wars and rebellions, keep in mind that your relatives may have fought for either opposing side, so be sure to check the records for both, even if you suspect they served on one particular side.

 Sometimes names were recorded incorrectly or nicknames were used by those registering to serve.
-If your searches aren't yielding any results, try casting a wider net with our name variance feature, then try with the wildcard function.
+If your searches aren't yielding any results, try casting a wider net with our name variance feature.

 8. Consider offline resources